 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Classes will be held over a three-week period in an intensive format: 36 hours of class time.
+Classes will be held over a two-week period in an intensive format: 36 hours of class time.
 Students are expected to devote approximately 54 hours reading time to this course.

 Requisite and Incompatibility